 - Splashes to the nose, mouth, or skin should be flushed with water.

 - Eyes should be irrigated with clean water, saline or sterile irrigants.

 There is no scientific evidence to show that using antiseptics for wound care or squeezing the wound will reduce the transmission of HIV.
 The use of a caustic agent, such as bleach, is not recommended.

-Alpha page U-M OHS 24 hours per day at pager #5356 (call 734-936-6266, pager #5356, if you don't have access to the paging website).
+To report a Body Substance Exposure, page #5356 by using the Michigan Medicine Paging Website or by contacting the hospital operator at 6-4000.
 Please state this is an employee exposure and include a call back phone number.
-During U-M OHS hours the Occupational Health Nurse will return your page.
-After U-M OHS hours, the pager will be forwarded to the appropriate staff in the Emergency Department.
+When Occupational Health Services (OHS) is open, an Occupational Health Nurse will return your page.
+After OHS hours, the pager will be forwarded to the appropriate staff in the Emergency Department.
 Instructions will be given to you on the next course of action.
 You will need to provide the source patient's name, registration number, and hospital location and phone number where you can be reached.

 If HIV post exposure treatment is recommended it should be started as soon as possible - preferably within two hours.